 What About Consolidating Debt with a Personal Loan?

 Remember how it may make sense to take a personal loan over racking up credit card debt, thanks to a potentially lower interest rate?
-If you already have credit card debt across multiple cards, it may make sense to consolidate that debt with a personal loan.
+If you already have credit card debt across multiple cards and a high debt-to-income ratio, it may make sense to consolidate that debt with a personal loan.

 This might be beneficial if you can get a lower interest rate on the personal loan than what you’re paying on your credit cards, and if you could afford the monthly repayment on the personal loan.